knuber/hc_comp/Projects/bs_forecasting.md

         this table could be built and static or the logic coudl be live but that requires more tables import cms tables? a static table build out would facilitate using logic eventually wihtout needing it right now

+# will need to look at adding a location/entity identifier